Klimpen/tis-100/readme.md

 It is an error to provide a register other than `UP`, `DOWN`, `LEFT`, `RIGHT`, `ANY`, `ALL`, or `LAST` as the source.

-`ANY` is a special case, accepting if any adjacent core is supplying a value.

-`ALL` is a special case, accepting if all adjacent cores are supplying a value.
+The result is written to a temporary register whose result is:
+    Usable in the next cycle.
+    Then cleared.

+    This temporary register is shared with CMP

-The result is written to the `[DST]` register: 1 if a value is immediately available, and 0 otherwise.
+     1 if a value is immediately available.
+     0 if a value is not immediately available.

 ### 010 BSL

 Reserved for future specification.

+Current plan is Bit Shift Left.
+Unsure if swizzle or append 0 is the most useful approach.

 ### 011 CMP

 `CMP [DST][SRC]` compares the values in the `[SRC]` and `[DST]` registers.

-The result is written to the `[DST]` register.
+The result is written to a temporary register whose result is:
+    Usable in the next cycle.
+    Then cleared.

+    This temporary register is shared with HAS

++1 if `[DST]` is larger than `[SRC]`
+ 0 if `[DST]` is equal to `[SRC]`
+-1 if `[DST]` is smaller than `[SRC]`

 ### 100 ADD